KlaybisAsllani/Fault-Detection-System-for-Hydraulic-rig/README.md

-# Fault Detection System for Hydraulic Rig
+# Fault Detection System for a Hydraulic Rig

 ## Overview
 This project is designed to monitor and indentify faults in the chemical processes of a hydraulic rig.
 The parameters observed are: temperature, pressure, flow rate, and pH.
 "Condition monitoring of hydraulic systems", a comprehensive dataset from UCI, is used.
 Machine learning models like Scikit-learn and RandomForestClassifier are employed to diagnose the type and severity of faults, providing early warnings.
 Also included is a web-based interface for easy interaction and visualization.